Ardee: Media

 Newspapers include the Mid-Louth Independent, a regional edition of the Drogheda Independent newspaper, which is published weekly.
 It is distributed and sold in Ardee, Collon, Dunleer and Tallanstown.
 The Dundalk Democrat is the regional edition of the weekly newspaper, which covers Ardee and its surroundings.

 LMFM Radio is the local radio station for the North East covering Ardee as well as the rest of Louth, Meath, Monaghan and North Dublin.

 Transport

 Ardee railway station, previously serving the town, was linked to the main Belfast–Dublin line at Dromin Junction station, along a five-mile (8 km) long branch line.

-The Ardee Railway station opened on 1 August 1896 and passenger services ended on 3 June 1934.
+Ardee railway station opened on 1 August 1896 and passenger services ended on 3 June 1934.
 The line continued as a freight service until finally closed on 3 November 1976, serving the local fertiliser factory, sugar beet and livestock transport.
 The trackbed was lifted in the late 1980s, and much of the short route is now a designated walkway.

-Ardee's transport network consists of the N2, which runs directly through the town, and the M1 motorway, which is connected to Ardee through a bypass/link road.
+Ardee's transport network consists of the N2, which runs directly through the town, and the M1 motorway, which is connected to Ardee through a bypass/link road the N33.
+The N52, which connects the M7 at Nenagh to the M1 at Dundalk, passes through the town serving a southwest-northeast link from Limerick to Belfast without going near Dublin and the M50.

 Religion

 Ardee is in the Roman Catholic parish of Ardee and Collon which lies in the Archdiocese of Armagh in the ecclesiastical province of Armagh.

+In April 2021, the Traditionalist Catholic Institute of Christ the King Sovereign Priest purchased a former convent building in Ardee, for the use of its own nuns; the Sisters Adorers.